LaunchCodeEducation/data-analysis-curriculum/content/data-visualization/reading/chart-styles/_index.md

 ## Bar Charts and Column Charts

 Bar charts and column charts both fall into the category of comparison charts.
-A bar chart has the cateogries on the y-axis, so the bars are horizontal, whereas a column chart has the categories on the x-axis so the bars are vertical.
+A bar chart has the categories on the y-axis, so the bars are horizontal, whereas a column chart has the categories on the x-axis so the bars are vertical.
 While the difference in orientation might seem minor, it can make a huge difference in the readability of the chart.
 For example, if the categories have very long names or there are a lot of categories, your colleagues might find it easier to read those labels if the labels are displayed on the y-axis as opposed to the x-axis.
 Don't hesitate to switch between a column and a bar chart to find something that looks nice to you!

 You want to be mindful of using a stacked column chart though because that falls into the category of composition charts.

 ## Scatterplots

 Scatterplots are relationship plots.
-A scatterplot can help show pinpoint what the relationship exactly is in a dataset.
+A scatterplot can help pinpoint what the relationship exactly is in a dataset.
 For example, we want to visualize the number of butterflies seen in an area and the number of gardeners signed up with a pollinator planting program.
 We might assume before we assemble our visualization that there is a relationship between the two so a scatterplot makes sense here.

 ## Histogram